cloudamqp/lavinmq/README.md

 single consumer).
 A single producer can push 1.600.000 msgs/s and if there's no producers auto-ack consumers can receive 1.200.000 msgs/s.

-Enqueueing 10 million messages only uses 80 MB RAM.
-8000 connection uses only about 400 MB RAM.
+Enqueueing 100M messages only uses 25 MB RAM.
+8000
+connection uses only about 400 MB RAM.
 Declaring 100.000 queues uses about 100 MB RAM.
 About 1.600 bindings per second can be made to non-durable queues, and about 1000 bindings/second to durable queues.